Allisonwonderlax13/https-github.com-obsproject-obs-studio./Understanding-the-Mixer.md

 ## Technical Details

+### decibel relative to Full Scale (dBFS)
+Audio is measured in decibel (dB), which is a logarithmic scale which closely resembles how our ear and brain perceives audio volume.

+dB is however a relative measure and we could put the value 0 dB anywhere on the meter and be correct.
+In digital audio it is the convention to use 0 dBFS (the FS suffix is to indicate this convention) as the maximum volume that the sound card, audio interface, DA/AD-convertor can handle.
+Lower volume levels are shown with negative dBFS values.

+OBS internally uses floating point calculations for audio processing, so it does, in many cases, have the ability to process audio that is louder than 0 dBFS.
+However in the end when OBS record or streams the video, the audio will need be below 0 dBFS or the viewer will hear a nasty distortion called clipping.

 ### The Peak Programme Meter (PPM)
 The PPM is the main visual feature on the OBS meters, it shows as a bar filling the background of the meter.